CenTea/Basil-Bot-Discord/README.md

 FEB 1 UPDATE:
 Due to large issues with the intial design of bot, it is undergoing a rework.
 The old bot can be found in BasilOLD.

+FEB 15 UPDATE:
+As of now, Basil has a simple filtering system and a simple play feature.
+Queueing still needs work as skipping causes the .end() to run twice.